junclemente/ads599-capstone_project/README.md

 **Overall Finding**

-Interpretability of the chosen model was not the highest priority since the predictions will not directly impact individual students.
+Interpretability of the chosen model was not the highest priority since the predictions do not directly impact individual students.
 The **Random Forest** model delivered the strongest balance of precision and recall and the highest PR-AUC, making it the most reliable classifier for identifying schools `At Risk` of low graduation rates.

 <p align="center">
 <img src="./media/modeling/model_comparison_pr_auc.png" alt="Model Comparison Chart" width="600">
 </p>

 ## 📈 Models Compared

+The following models were tested to compare predictive effectiveness under class imbalance conditions using PR-AUC as the primary evaluatoin metric.

 - Logistic Regression
 - Naive Bayes